What's New in Plesk Obsidian

 This way you can now give your customer administrator access to Plesk instead of reseller or customer access while still controlling access to potentially risky operations like management of updates, reboot, shutdown, and so on.

-Improve the user experience and stay in control of your server and websites when you are not logged in to Plesk with HTML-based email notifications.
+Improve the user experience and stay in control of your server and websites both when you are not logged in and when working in Plesk UI with these improvements.

 HTML-formatted messages are easier to read than plain text, and the shared design makes messages more pleasing to the eye and helps them stand out from the rest of the correspondence.